-Makuta Technics Micro Molding specializes in micro injection molded parts for numerous segments of the medical industry.
+Makuta Micro Molding specializes in micro injection molded parts for numerous segments of the medical industry.
 Parts we mold for our customers are used in:

 - Surgical devices

 - Endoscopic devices